Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 My other credentials for creating this website are also related to my insatiable thirst for answers.

-Over the span of 3 decades, I've accumulated several degrees in human biology, natural health care, education and environmental science.
+Over the span of 3 decades, I've accumulated several degrees in human biology, environmental science, natural health care, and education:

-Many years were spent in clinical labs, research labs, classrooms, and offices, first as a student, then as a researcher, care provider, and teacher.
+Many years were spent in clinical labs, research labs, classrooms, first as a student, then as a researcher, care provider, and professor.

 But all those years indoors, trapped in my head, never blunted my thirst for the wild places... and now I use my science and health background and research skills to dip into medical literature and pull out helpful facts about living optimally in a female hiker's body.